The Most Common Illnesses For Children And How To Spot Them

 It’s very common for children to experience multiple colds each year.
 This is partly because there are more than 200 different bugs that may cause the common cold (2).

 Your baby may experience their first cold at any age.
-Keep in mind that it’s common for children to experience several common colds in their first two years of life and frequent bouts of the common cold in children are normal, as their little immune systems develop (3,4).
+Keep in mind that it’s usual for children to experience several common colds in their first two years of life and frequent bouts of the common cold in children are normal, as their little immune systems develop (3,4).

 However, if your baby displays signs of the common cold, it’s important to take them to see a doctor for diagnosis and a discussion about managing their symptoms.
 Symptoms of the common cold may be similar to those of other conditions and your health professional may recommend suitable care advice.